 On April 2, 2024, FE PA filed a base rate case with the PPUC, based on a projected 2025 annual test year.
 The rate case requests a net increase in base distribution revenues of approximately \$502 million with a return on equity of 11.3% and capital structure of 46.2% debt and 53.8% equity, and reflects a roll-in of several current riders such as DSIC, Tax Act and smart meter.
 The increase represents an overall net average rate increase in FE PA rates by approximately 7.7%, and a 10.5% average residential rate increase.
-Key components of the base rate case filing include a proposal to change pension and OPEB recovery to the delayed recognition method and to implement a mechanism to establish a regulatory asset (or liability) to recover (or refund) net differences between the amount of pension and OPEB expense requested in the proceeding and the actual annual amount each year using this method.
-Additionally, FE PA requests recovery of certain incurred costs, including the impact of major storms, COVID-19, a program to convert streetlights to LEDs, and others.
+Key components of the base rate case filing include a proposal to change pension and OPEB recovery from average cash contributions to the delayed recognition method and to implement a mechanism to establish a regulatory asset (or liability) to recover (or refund) net differences between the amount of pension and OPEB expense requested in the proceeding and the actual annual amount each year using this method.
+Additionally, FE PA requests an enhanced ten year vegetation management program and recovery of certain incurred costs, including the impact of major storms, COVID-19, a program to convert streetlights to LEDs, and others.
 The PPUC issued an order on April 25, 2024, deferring, by operation of law, the June 1, 2024 statutory effective date to January 1, 2025.
-A pre-hearing conference is scheduled for May 2, 2024.
+A pre-hearing conference is was held on May 2, 2024, at which time the procedural litigation schedule was set.
+Hearings are scheduled for May 2, 2024 to begin August 15, 2024.
 A PPUC decision is expected in December 2024, with new rates becoming effective in January 2025.